 All hearings are recorded and open to the public.
 Interested citizens are invited to attend.
 If a person decides to appeal a decision made by the Hernando County VAB with respect to any matter considered at the aforementioned hearing(s), a record of any such proceeding will be needed for such purpose, and such person will need to ensure that a verbatim record of the proceeding is made, to include the testimony and evidence upon which any such appeal is to be based.
 The public is advised to check the VAB website at www.hernandoclerk.com for up-to-date information on any changes to the manner and/or location(s) in which these hearings will be held.

 Any taxpayer may bring an action to contest a tax assessment pursuant to F.S.
 194.171.

 In accordance with the Americans with Disabilities Act, persons with disabilities needing a special accommodation to participate in these proceedings should contact the Clerk to the Value Adjustment Board at (352) 754-4970.

 The Clerk of Circuit Court serves as the Clerk to the Value Adjustment Board (VAB).
 The VAB consists of two County Commissioners, one School Board member, and two citizen members and makes the final decisions regarding appeals of assessed valuation of property and homestead, widow(er)s and disability exemptions, denial of agricultural (greenbelt) classifications and portability issues.
 The Clerk is responsible for receiving VAB petitions, scheduling hearings, all administrative paperwork, and notifying petitioners of the decisions of the VAB.

 For a general overview of the VAB process, please refer to the Petitioner Information Sheet.
-To review a list of law and regulations governing the VAB process, please refer to our Law and Links section.
+To review a list of laws and regulations governing the VAB process, please refer to the Law and Links section.

 Where can I get a petition?